Usher Syndrome Research Advances

-SparingVision Formed To Advance Sight-Saving Protein for RP
+SparingVision Plans Clinical Trial to Evaluate Sight-Saving Protein for RP

-The development of a vision-saving treatment for people with retinitis pigmentosa (RP), and potentially Usher syndrome, is getting a major boost thanks to the formation of the French biotech SparingVision to move it into a clinical trial and out to the international marketplace.
 A spin-off of the Institut de la Vision, SparingVision was established to clinically develop and commercialize a protein known as rod-derived cone-viability factor (RdCVF).
 The emerging therapy performed well in several previous lab studies funded by the Foundation Fighting Blindness.
 Scientists demonstrated that RdCVF prevented or slowed the degeneration of cones, the cells in the retina that provide central and color vision and enable people to read, drive, and recognize faces.
 RdCVF is naturally secreted by rods, the retinal cells that provide night and peripheral vision.
+A clinical trial for the emerging therapy is planned for 2021.

-Foundation Launches RUSH2A Natural Study for People with USH2A Mutations
+Foundation Fighting Blindness Launches RUSH2A Natural Study for People with USH2A Mutations

 The Foundation Fighting Blindness has launched a natural history study for people with mutations in the USH2A gene, which are leading causes of Usher syndrome and retinitis pigmentosa.
 A major goal of the study, known as RUSH2A, is to better understand the course of vision loss in people with USH2A mutations, so that researchers can design successful clinical trials for potential therapies and identify patients for the treatment studies.
 More than 100 patients are enrolled at approximately 20 sites in the US, Canada, and Europe.